awslabs/amazon-s3-tar-tool/README.md

 **Does the tool upload any files?**

 We are using the go `archive/tar` library to generate the Tar headers that go in between the files.
 These files are uploaded to Amazon S3 and concatenated with the Multipart Upload.

 ---

+**Does the tool delete any files?**

+No, the original files will remain untouched.
+The user is responsible for the lifecycle of the objects.

+---